geerlingguy/kubernetes-101/episode-05/README.md

 Outline:

-  - Automating certificates for Drupal Ingress
   - Setting up persistent files to scale Drupal's deployment
   - Setting up Horizontal Pod Autoscaling
+  - Automating certificates for Drupal Ingress
   - Working with Drupal's Cron system
-  - Figuring out what to do with Drupal's internal ('watchdog') logs
   - Options for High-Availability Databases
+  - Figuring out what to do with Drupal's internal logs